-As I mentioned earlier, the number of complaints received in this municipal year remained much the same as in the previous one.
-There were nine complaints received in the previous year and eight received in this one.
+As I mentioned earlier, the number of complaints received in this municipal year remained much the same as in the previous two years.
+There were nine complaints received in this one, eight in 2020/21 and nine in 2019/20.